Iglesias drives winner in 10th as Tigers salvage series split against Jays

 The Tigers opened the scoring in the first inning, hitting four consecutive one-out singles.
 The last one, an RBI for Victor Martinez, gave Detroit a 1-0 lead.

-The Blue Jays responded in the fifth inning when Teoscar Hernandez drove in Curtis Granderson with a groundout to tie the game 1-1.

-Detroit reclaimed the lead in the sixth inning.
-John Hicks grounded into a fielder's choice, allowing Nicholas Castellanos to cross home plate for a 2-1 lead.
+Teoscar Hernandez drove in Curtis Granderson with a groundout to tie the game 1-1 in the fifth inning, but Detroit reclaimed the lead in the sixth on a fielder's choice that allowed Nicholas Castellanos to score.

-The Blue Jays tied the game again in the ninth on a walk from Justin Smoak.
-The RBI blew a save opportunity for Tigers pitcher Joe Jiminez, who was in the closing position after Shane Greene was placed on the 10-day DL before Monday's game.
+Toronto tied the game again in the ninth on a bases-loaded walk from Justin Smoak.

-Notes: The Blue Jays recalled Gurriel Jr. and optioned Darnell Sweeney to triple-A before the game.
-Gurriel started at second base.
-The roof was closed for the third consecutive game because of a heat warning issued for the city of Toronto.
-Attendance was 29,575.